tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 With REST APIs, you don't deliver a library of files to users.
 Instead, the users make requests for the resources on a web server, and the APIs return responses.

-REST APIs follows the same protocol as the web.
+REST APIs follow the same protocol as the web.
 When you open a browser and type a website URL such as http://idratherbewriting.com, you're actually making a GET request for a resource on a server.
 The server responds with the content and the browser makes the content visible.

 This course focuses mostly on REST APIs because they're more accessible to technical writers, as well as more popular and in demand.
 You don't need to know programming to document REST APIs.
 And REST is becoming the most common type of API anyway.